Accessibility for major platforms

 WCAG guidelines are used by our compliance experts to help businesses audit and fix their websites so that they are in line with the Americans with Disabilities Act (ADA).

-Different types of disabilities that need to be Considered while making a website
+Different types of disabilities that need to be considered while making a website

 Accessibility means the ability to access.
 It’s all about universal design because a universal design benefits everyone, not just people with disabilities.